TylerNakamura/tylernakamura.github.io/_posts/2018-07-17-testing-concurrent-maps-in-go.markdown

 ---

 ## The Problem
-You have map.
+You have a map.
-This map stored many custom structs with many numerical values.
+This map stores many custom structs with many numerical values.
-We also have queue of transactions waiting to mutate values in the map.
+We also have a queue of transactions attempting to mutate values in the map.
-Some transactions reduced values in the map, while others increased them.
+Some transactions want to reduce values in the map, while others want to increase them.
 How might you process transactions in the fastest manner?

 <img src="/images/2018/07/general.png"/>